sd2879/mangalX/README.md

 The following example will run the langgraph agent with the python CLI host:

+## Prerequisites

+- Python 3.13 or higher
+- UV
+The following example will run the langgraph agent with the python CLI host:

 1. Run an agent:
     ```bash
     uv run agents/langgraph
+    ```
+2. Run the example client
+    ```
+    uv run hosts/cli
+    ```
+---
+**NOTE:**
+This is sample code and not production-quality libraries.
+---